Great things happen when Holy Cross and Notre Dame join forces

 - Enrollment goals

-The program is purposefully small (fewer than 20 students) to ensure personal attention in the classroom and one-on-one advising.
+The program is purposefully small (approximately 10 students) to ensure personal attention in the classroom and one-on-one advising.

 Holy Cross applicants who want to be considered for the Driscoll Scholars Program must indicate an interest in the Program on the Common Application and submit it on or before the February 15 Regular Decision deadline.